Udayaraj7/ETG-JSON-based-Inventory-management-assignment/README.md

 # ETG-JSON-based-Inventory-management-assignment
 IMS
-we can add the products
+1)we can add the products
-update the quantity
+2)update the quantity
-we can puchase the product
+3)we can puchase the product
-check product exists or not
+4)check product exists or not
-total sales
+5)total sales